bibekme/ePortfolio/README.md

 Detection mechanisms were set up using **Sysmon** to monitor for **file modifications** and **registry changes**.
 The custom **Sysmon configuration** was deployed, and **PowerShell scripts** were used to detect and log the attack activities.

+- **Code Documentation and Comments**: Each PowerShell script is well-documented with comments that explain each step of the attack and detection processes.
+This ensures clarity and ease of understanding for anyone reviewing or modifying the code in the future.
+- **PSScriptAnalyzer Usage**: PSScriptAnalyzer was used to ensure that all scripts follow best practices for PowerShell code, including style and functionality checks.
+This tool helped us clean up the scripts, improve readability, and ensure they adhere to security and performance guidelines.
 - **PS-Scripts Folder**: Includes PowerShell scripts for the attacks, Sysmon setup, and detection scripts.
 - **Sysmon Configuration**: Custom Sysmon configuration (`sysmonconfig-export.xml`) to detect the simulated attacks.